adhuc-projects/cena-old/README.md

 From `cena` project folder, execute either `make test` or `mvn verify -Pfunctional-acceptance` command.
 The latter command will be used in all cases to run the build.
 The default profile will skip the acceptance tests execution.

 The acceptance tests are run against a docker-compose environment.
 The acceptance tests results are available through `cena/target/site/serenity/index.html` page.

+It is too soon to expect having a stable user interface, so the SPA is not tested through acceptance tests.

 ## Restful API documentation